 Opening Hours of Milan Cathedral

-The exception is the Duomo Museum which is open Thursday to Tuesday from 10:00 to 19:00.
-The museum is again closed on Wednesday (it was closed on Monday for much of 2022), no discount is given on combination tickets, as the tickets are generally valid for 72 hours for sights not requiring time-slot reservations.
+The exception is the Duomo Museum, which is open Thursday to Tuesday from 10:00 to 19:00.
+The museum is closed on Wednesday (not Monday as stated in older guides).
+No discounts are given on combination tickets, as these tickets and passes are generally valid for two days for sights not requiring time-slot reservations.

-A variety of tours are also available for the church only, the church and terraces, private tours, and in combination with other sights including Da Vinci’s Last Supper and La Scala and city walks.
-Small discounts are also given if buying tickets in combination with other sights such La Scala and the Pinacotheca Ambrosiana.
+A variety of tours are also available for the church only, the church and terraces, private tours, and in combination with other sights, including Da Vinci’s Last Supper and La Scala or city walks.
+Expect small discounts if buying tickets in combination with other sights such as La Scala and the Pinacoteca Ambrosiana.

-Modest dress is required for visiting the church including for both men and women no bare shoulders or shorts.
-Sport team t-shirts are often not allowed either.
+Modest dress is required for visiting the church, including for men, women, and children; no bare shoulders or shorts.
+Sports team t-shirts are often not allowed either, especially on days of major matches.

 Food and drink are not allowed inside the church.
-For many sights in Italy, 500 ml is the maximum water bottle size and lately, no water at all is permitted at many top sights.
-No luggage or large bags.
+For many sights in Italy, 500 ml is the maximum water bottle size, and lately, no water at all is permitted at many top sights, especially art galleries.
+No luggage or large bags — book luggage storage in advance.

 More Tips on Milan Sights and Tickets